yochaigal/cairn/wip/2e/core-rules.md

 ### Attack Modifiers

 If fighting from a position of weakness (such as through cover or with bound hands), the attack is _Impaired_ and the attacker must roll 1d4 damage regardless of the attacks damage die.
+Unarmed attacks always do d4 damage.

 If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is _Enhanced_, allowing the attacker to roll 1d12 damage instead of their normal die.